safdar-azeem/prisma-sharding/README.md

 #### `prisma-sharding-update` (Recommended)

-The "All-in-One" command.
-It generates Prisma Client types and migrates all shards.
-**Use this whenever you change `schema.prisma`.**
+The "All-in-One" development command generates Prisma Client types and synchronizes local/dev shards.
+Use this whenever you change `schema.prisma` during development.
+It is not a production migration workflow.

 1. Runs `prisma generate` (Updates TypeScript types)
-2. Runs `prisma db push` on all shards (Updates Databases)
+2. Runs `prisma db push` on all shards (Synchronizes development databases)

 ```bash
 yarn db:update